Skip to main content

 9/11

 Ten years.
 Seems like forever.
 There are literally billions of stories out there about "where were you?"; we each have one.
 And these stories are important to us, but rarely interesting to others, yet we all feel compelled to share them with others.
-Here's mine.
 I recently watched a NatGeo story about George W. Bush's story and found it compelling; I simply can't imagine having been in his position of responsibility on that day.
-But he said something that struck me interesting: paraphrased, he said that "some day 9/11 will be a date on the calendar like Pearl Harbor, but for us today that lived though it there's our memories of that day".
+But he said something that struck me interesting: paraphrased, he said that "some day 9/11 will be a date on the calendar like Pearl Harbor, but for us today that lived through it there's our memories of that day".
 Here's mine.
-On Monday September 10, 2001 I was in Albany NY on business as an IT consultant, having flown myself there in my Grumman Tiger.
-I was supposed to be working with a state government agency in downtown Albany all week, but there was a problem with the contract when I arrived on Monday morning; e
+On Monday September 10, 2001 I was in Albany NY on a business trip as an IT consultant, having flown myself there in my Grumman Tiger.
+I was supposed to be working with a state government agency in downtown Albany all week, but there was a problem with the contract when I arrived that morning; either the statement ...

 Cleaning Out Old Bookmarks

-Did reading Nürburgring just make you shiver?
+The Nürburgring Trip, 2011 As related on Go Ahead, Take the Wheel Did reading Nürburgring just make you shiver?
 Yep, me too!
 I spent several days at this racetrack and thought you might find my musings interesting, maybe interesting enough so you make that jump, too (while you still can; more later).
 And you want to, trust me.
-If you’ve ever thought or even just fantasized about driving the Nürburgring,this story is for you... http://goaheadtakethewheel.com/nurburgring/
+If you’ve ever thought or even just fantasized about driving the Nürburgring,this story is for you.
+I went to the Nürburgring with a group of racer friends, some were there before, one actually races there in the VLN series.
+Going with a group improves the social aspect which can make a big difference.
+Had I gone there solo, I would not have had nearly as much fun.
+Yeah, I would have come home knowing I had driven the Nürburgring, but who would I brag to each time I got off the track?
+Having friends there so we could swap lies was pretty cool…plus you get to give each other rides increasing your track time for the same money.
+So, don’t forg...

 Is It time for a Significant Fuel Tax...?